freemansoft/phase_10/llm_explore/lib/copilot/riverpod_light_dark_model/README.md

 # phase_10_2

-This is a variation of the `riverpod light dark` but where I told it the state classes.
+This is a variation of the `riverpod light dark` but where I told it to use model objects to hold state.

 ## Generated files